AdityaSaiKonduri/OS_Project/README.md

 #### 3. **pthread**
   Implemented a create thread function and alloted a kernel stack for each thread during execution.
 #### 4. **message queue**
-  Implemented `msgget` to allocate certain amount of bytes for inter-process-communication.
+  Implemented `msgget` to allocate certain amount of memory for inter-process-communication.

 ---

 ## Question 2: Multi-Threaded File Management System